Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Interest Rates vs Inflation

-If you’re not spending money on a solar battery, you’re likely using that cash to pay off your home loan instead.
-Right now, the average home loan interest rate is about 6%.
-But with inflation at around 4%, the ‘real cost’ of using your money for something else—like a solar battery—is actually closer to 2%
+If you’re not spending money on a solar battery, there’s a good chance you’re using that cash to pay off your home loan instead.
+Right now, the average home loan interest rate is over 6%.
+But if inflation is around 4%, the ‘real cost’ of using your money for something else—like a solar battery—is actually closer to 2%.

 Future Outlook on Capital Costs

 Current interest rates are the highest they’ve been for the past 12 years.
-They are likely to fall, making a 1% cost of capital reasonable in the near future.
-Over a 10-year period, a $10,000 investment at a 1% cost of capital would amount to $11,050—adding roughly $1,000 to your initial investment.
+They are likely to fall and could make a 1% cost of capital a reasonable figure to use in the not-too-distant future.
+Over a 10-year period, a $10,000 investment at a 1% cost of capital would amount to $11,050—adding roughly $1,000 to the cost of your initial investment.

 Electricity Price Outlook

-The savings above assume a constant electricity price, but a significant electricity price drop is expected in July 2024, which could affect your solar battery savings.
+The savings above assume a constant electricity price, but electricity prices may rise or fall in the future.

 Playing The Wholesale Market With Your Battery

-One way to get outsized financial returns from your battery is to enrol in an electricity plan that exposes you to the wholesale electricity spot price – a price that can go as cheap as negative $1 to over $15 per kWh.
+One way to get outsized financial returns from your battery is to enrol in an electricity plan that exposes you to the wholesale electricity spot price – a price that can go as low as negative $1 to as high as $15 or more per kWh.
 Energy retailer Amber Electric offers such a service.
 The theory is that you can make loads of money if your battery charges when prices are low and discharges when they’re crazy high.
 Certainly, some people with large solar batteries and flexible loads report making thousands of dollars over 12 months doing this.
-But be careful, as with most high-reward activities, there is a risk of getting it wrong and getting giant electricity bills instead.
+But be careful, as with most high-reward activities, there is a risk of getting it wrong and getting giant electricity bills (capped at the Default Market Offer) instead.
 For advanced players only.

 Tools for Better Decision Making

 Solar & Battery Calculator: Quickly see estimated savings and payback when you combine a battery with solar power.
-Crucially, my calculator will split the solar and battery payback so you can decide if the battery is worth it.
+Crucially, my calculator will split the solar and battery payback so you can decide if a solar battery is worth it.

 Energy Tariff Comparison Tool: Your retail tariff affects your battery payback.
 Quickly see what’s offered in your area, and sort them easily.